 My husband is a professional appraiser and furniture restorer.
 I am often in his workshop while he is working to repair a piece of what was once lovely furniture.

 My Mother was raised during the depression so being Frugal is a way of life for me.
 Mother would never go anywhere unless it was to work, she did all her shopping on the way.
-If a store was more than a block or two off her route she didn't shop there.

 My mother, raised in the Depression, passed down a lot of thrifty wisdom to me.
 It was a matter of principle not to waste and to get as much value as possible.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.